Anukul14/Heart-Disease-Prediction-and-severity-Categorisation/README.md

 coronary heart disease, congenital heart disease and rheumatic heart disease.
 31% of the death of people is due to Heart disease around the globe every year.

+This project was undertaken by our group for minor project in the 6th semester under the supervision of Prof. Dr. Afzal Husssain Shahid.
+The three members of our group were:
+ --1806093 ANUKUL KUMAR
+ --1806092 RITESH SINGH
+ --1806016 ANKIT GOND

 We have tried to perform prediction as well as severity categorisation of heart disease .
 Prior diagonosis of heart disease can prove to be very beneficial as well as life saving for many patients.